SNPs and Alleles

 This is why you may see:

-• Risk alleles that do not result in high scores
+• Risk alleles that don't result in high scores

 • Protective factors that offset genetic risk